bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 ### Installing Trace for Android

 {% include message_box.html type="important" title="Android version" content="The Trace SDK supports Android 5.0 and higher versions.
-If your app runs on an older version of Android, consider upgrading it to take full advantage of Trace!"%}
+If your app is built with an older version of the Android SDK, you won't be able to use Trace."%}

 You can install the Trace SDK for Android apps in two ways: you can either do it using Gradle in Android Studio, or simply by adding our dedicated Step to your Workflow.